 - Travel date: 8th July 2009

 - Travel date: 6th April 2009

-after reading reviews we booked this hotel.on day 3 husband was rushed to medical center with food poisoning along with many more of the guests,word of warning the doctor at hotel is working with medical center if you decide to book here next year and fall pray to illness pay 7 lira and go to local hospital you will not be ripped off with medical treatment you do not need as all they are concerned about is your insurance company details.After a night on drip hubby came back to hotel, after 3 days he was poorly again, at this point we had only eaten at the hotel.the thomas cook rep said it was a air born virus and the thomsons rep said it was a virus so why was my husband fed antibiotics throu a drip.they covered up for food poisoning. its a shame as the hotel is very clean and our rooms were spotless the staff very helpful.We got told that next year this hotel along with the rest that are all inclusive have to become a 5 ***** hotel by turkish law.The food standards in this hotel needs a complete revamp to reach 4**** never mind the 5***** status needed.
+"stayed in this hotel 6th oct for two weeks we were a party of six 50 year olds. after reading reviews we booked this hotel.on day 3 husband was rushed to medical center with food poisoning along with many more of the guests,word of warning the doctor at hotel is working with medical center if you decide to book here next year and fall pray to illness pay 7 lira and go to local hospital you will not be ripped off with medical treatment you do not need as all they are concerned about is your insurance company details.After a night on drip hubby came back to hotel, after 3 days he was poorly again, at this point we had only eaten at the hotel.the thomas cook rep said it was a air born virus and the thomsons rep said it was a virus so why was my husband fed antibiotics throu a drip.they covered up for food poisoning. its a shame as the hotel is very clean and our rooms were spotless the staff very helpful.We got told that next year this hotel along with the rest that are all inclusive have to become a 5 ***** hotel by turkish law.The food standards in this hotel needs a complete revamp to reach 4**** never mind the 5***** status needed.
 Do not waste your money here gumbet is a lovely place and very friendly go self catering.WE have been going abroad for 30 years to many resorts and hotels this was not worth the money we spent. "

 - Travel date: 6th November 2008

 When we arrived at the hotel we are told...

 - Travel date: 7th October 2008

 Generally had a pretty good week in the ...

+"Generally had a pretty good week in the Royal Asarlik Hotel (prior to Easy Cruise trip round several Greek Islands) Hotel looks very clean and staff work hard to keep guests happy.
+Ertan in the pool bar and the lovely girl in the Love corner are especially sweet.
+As you may have already heard, a large number of guests went down with a nasty stomach bug during our week there.
+We're talking ambulances and Intravenous drips - not the odd immodium tablet...
+Heaven knows what the cause was, and it would be unfair to criticise the hotel staff if guests' hygiene was to blame ( always a risk with buffets).
+But, there are a few things that need to be improved.
+Glass cleaning for one.
+Monitoring the use of utensils in the buffet area is another.
+People won't just accept a stomach bug as an expected down side of a holiday any more.
+The vast majority of these problems can be avoided by hotels and guests working together.
 Other than that, the hotel is pretty good.
 Nice views from the pool.
 Fantastic views from the restaurant.
 Food ok, but when you've been wiped out with a bug it's not exactly the highlight of your day.
 Me with a "strong constitution" too.
 For me the first week was pretty good - especially in terms of value for money.
 But the second week on Easy Cruise was absolutely FAB. (review elsewhere) The whole package - Asarlik All.Inc and Easy Cruise HB from Glasgow cost Â£749.
 I've paid more for one week half board in an average hotel in Spain!"

 - Travel date: 7th October 2008

 Stayed at Royal Asalik on all inclusive ...

 "Stayed at Royal Asalik on all inclusive basis fantastic staff could not be faulted food great,drink fine Gumbet itself is expensive for food and drink nice place some bars a bit sleazy as you would expect, boat trip is a must all round about same price Â£8/Â£10 recomend this hotel for all ages. "

 - Travel date: 5th October 2008

 Just returned from our third visit to th...

+"Just returned from our third visit to this hotel.(Once a year since it opened).Even though before we have found a few minor faults these mostly seem to have been rectified, food being the only issue still left (more later).
 Overall the hotel has improved a great deal this year with the staff being a lot more courteous than previously.Don't know wether this is because we went at a quieter time of year (normally go July/August)or because there is a lot of new more mature staff now working there either way a fantastic improvement.Service at all bars was first rate with no hanging around and very charming friendly staff could easily sit there and be entertained all night.
 Waiters very efficient and more than helpful when wanting cold water,etc....Entertainment during the day but very low key compared to previous years when they used to physically force you to join in but maybe because near the end of the season so not so many people in hotel willing to join in.
 Entertainment in the evenings is just about watchable but you have to take it as it is meant they do try hard!
 Location is great took 2 teenagers with us daughter and boyfriend they loved bar street mainly the reason we've been there 3 times.
 Food has not improved much breakfast is still the best meal of the day but don't expect full english.
 Lunch & Dinner very repetative (hope you like chicken,turkey & salad)gets very boring after 2 weeks luckily there is a nice selection of restaurants near by for a treat.A la carte was a big let down this year!
 Last 2 years been virtually on the beach with full service and beautiful bottle of wine(in fact we had 3 bottles last year)no rushing and a really beautiful meal cooked to perfection, no interference from other hotel guests just others who had booked alacarte.
 BUT this year!
 Inside where they have the disco, very rushed(in and out within 45 minutes)no privacy and food was awful my steak was just gristle no meat at all and my mushroom sauce was scrapings from the bottle of the pan.
 The food was and still is the biggest fault with this hotel other than that it is truly great.
 Would we go back?
 Last holiday with the children so probably not (only chose because of what there is for them to do) the world is a big place but if ever we decided to go back to Gumbet definately would choose the Royal Asarlik"